The Nightcaps (Texas band): History

 The Nightcaps were formed by Billy Joe Shine and Gene Haufler in Dallas, Texas in 1958.
 Their original lineup consisted of Shine on lead vocals, Gene Haufler on rhythm guitar, David Swartz on lead guitar, Mario Daboub on bass, and Jack Allday on drums.
 The Nightcaps recorded their only LP album, Wine, Wine, Wine, at WRR's Fair Park studio in 1959.
 At the time, all of the band members were high school students.
 They began by playing sock hops and school dances, and playing R&B covers, but also began writing songs, usually written by Shine.
-They secured frequent gigs in the Dallas area and were often paid from $50–200 a night.
+They secured frequent gigs in the Dallas area and were often paid from $50–200 a night ($500-$2000 in 2026 dollars).
 They were noticed by local entrepreneur Tom Brown, who initially attempted to have them signed to RCA Victor, but then signed them to his own local Vandan label.

 The Nightcaps' recorded their debut single featuring two songs written by Shine, "Wine Wine Wine" b/w "Nightcap Rock".
 According to Shine, he wrote "Wine, Wine, Wine" during a school study hall following a class where the students had been taught that Jesus turned water into wine.
 The song became a hit in Dallas and received airplay in other parts of the country.
 The group got offers to play far beyond Dallas.
 Their second single, "Thunderbird" b/w "Ole Jose," released in 1961, was also a hit in Dallas.
 The group recorded the album, Wine, Wine, Wine, which was released that year, and featured a mixture of rockabilly, blues, and instrumental tracks.
 The instrumental "Tough That's All" showcased David Schwartz's lead guitar playing.
 Also appearing on the album was jazz saxophone player John Hardee, credited under the name John Hardtimes.
 Though the album did not crack the national charts, it got pirated around the country and made it possible for the Nightcaps to get bookings across the south.